Aestivation

 Aestivation (aestas (summer); also spelled estivation in American English) is a state of animal dormancy, similar to hibernation, although taking place in the summer rather than the winter.
 Aestivation is characterized by inactivity and a lowered metabolic rate, that is entered in response to high temperatures and arid conditions.
-It takes place during times of heat and dryness, the hot dry season, which are often the summer months.
+It takes place during times of heat and dryness, which are often the summer months.

 Invertebrate and vertebrate animals are known to enter this state to avoid damage from high temperatures and the risk of desiccation.
 Both terrestrial and aquatic animals undergo aestivation.
 Fossil records suggest that aestivation may have evolved several hundred million years ago.

 Physiology

 Organisms that aestivate appear to be in a fairly "light" state of dormancy, as their physiological state can be rapidly reversed, and the organism can quickly return to a normal state.
 A study done on Otala lactea, a snail native to parts of Europe and Northern Africa, shows that they can wake from their dormant state within ten minutes of being introduced to a wetter environment.

 The primary physiological and biochemical concerns for an aestivating animal are to conserve energy, retain water in the body, ration the use of stored energy, handle the nitrogenous end products, and stabilize bodily organs, cells, and macromolecules.
 This can be quite a task as hot temperatures and arid conditions may last for months, in some cases for years.
 The depression of metabolic rate during aestivation causes a reduction in macromolecule synthesis and degradation.
-To stabilize the macromolecules, aestivators will enhance antioxidant defenses and elevate chaperone proteins.
+To stabilise the macromolecules, aestivators will enhance antioxidant defenses and elevate chaperone proteins.
 This is a widely used strategy across all forms of hypometabolism.
 These physiological and biochemical concerns appear to be the core elements of hypometabolism throughout the animal kingdom.
 In other words, animals which aestivate appear to go through nearly the same physiological processes as animals that hibernate.

 Invertebrates

 Mollusca

 Gastropoda: some air-breathing land snails, including species in the genera Helix, Cernuella, Theba, Helicella, Achatina and Otala, commonly aestivate during periods of heat.
 Some species move into shaded vegetation or rubble.
-Others climb up tall plants, including crop species as well as bushes and trees, and will also climb man-made structures such as posts, fences, etc.
+Others climb up tall plants, including crop species as well as bushes and trees, and will also climb human-made structures such as posts, fences, etc.

 Their habit of climbing vegetation to aestivate has caused more than one introduced snail species to be declared an agricultural nuisance.

 To seal the opening to their shell to prevent water loss, pulmonate land snails secrete a membrane of dried mucus called an epiphragm.
 In certain species, such as Helix pomatia, this barrier is reinforced with calcium carbonate, and thus it superficially resembles an operculum, except that it has a tiny hole to allow some oxygen exchange.

 There is a decrease in metabolic rate and reduced rate of water loss in aestivating snails like Rhagada tescorum, Sphincterochila boissieri and others.